Property Law

 How we can help

 If you have been approached by your freeholder or have contacted them and agreed a price to purchase the freehold, we can act on your behalf in the purchase.
+The team at Clough & Willis has a wealth of experience in property conveyancing, negotiating property transactions and managing freehold purchases.

 If you are considering your options as either the current freeholder or someone who wants to purchase the freehold interest, we can offer you all the advice you need to come to an informed decision, with your best interests secure.